 Net-Duration: 1 hour

-To review current/scheduled booking options, please refer to: 2022 Legal CPD programme
+To book current available lectures please refer to: 2024 Legal CPD programme

-CPD-Philanthropy is an independent network of distinguished Barristers/Legal Academics who reduce CPD rates to a minimum, to encourage you/your firm, to make a separate donation directly, to a charity of your choice.
+CPD-Philanthropy is a network of distinguished Barristers / Consultant professionals who reduce CPD rates to a minimum, to encourage you/your firm, to make a separate donation directly, to a charity of your choice instead.

-Between 2015 and 2019, 3440 Solicitors in conjunction with 702 firms/public bodies, registered their attendance at CPD-Philanthropy training events/activities.
-Since December 2015, Solicitors pledged support for 184 different charitable projects.
-We invite you to review more comprehensive information on participating firms/companiesnominated charities and testimonials by clicking the respective link.
+Between 2015 and 2023, 4715 Solicitors in conjunction with 844 firms / public bodies, registered their attendance at CPD-Philanthropy training events/activities.
+Since December 2015, Solicitors pledged support for 242 different charitable projects.
+We invite you to review more comprehensive information on participating firms/companies, nominated charities and testimonials by clicking the respective link.